 Statistical Significance:

-The differences between conditions were statistically significant for LG (p = 0.001), MG (p = 0.002), and Whole-TS (p = 0.011), indicating that standing calf raises are superior for inducing hypertrophy compared to seated calf raises.
+The differences between conditions were statistically significant for LG (p = 0.001), MG (p = 0.002), and Whole-TS (p = 0.011), indicating that standing calf raises are superior to seated calf raises in inducing hypertrophy.

 Key Takeaways

-Training Recommendations: The findings suggest that individuals aiming to enhance triceps surae hypertrophy should prioritise standing calf raises over seated variations, as they promote greater muscle growth due to training at longer muscle lengths.
+Training Recommendations: The findings suggest that people looking to build bigger calf mascles should prioritise standing calf raises over seated variations, as they promote greater muscle growth due to training at longer muscle lengths.

-Broader Context: Understanding that training at long muscle lengths can enhance hypertrophy may influence how resistance training can be approached across various muscle groups, potentially leading to more effective training strategies overall.
+Broader Context: Understanding that training at long muscle lengths can enhance hypertrophy may influence how resistance training can be approached across various muscle groups, potentially leading to more effective training strategies.

-This study highlights the importance of joint positions in resistance training outcomes and suggests practical applications for optimising training programs aimed at building muscle.
+This study highlights the importance of joint positions in resistance training outcomes and offers practical applications for optimising training programs aimed at building muscle.

 Reference